hliscorp/php-mailing-api/README.md

 # php-mailing-api

-Very light weight PHP API covering most important parts of [RFC-5322](https://tools.ietf.org/html/rfc5322) identified by [RFC-2076](https://tools.ietf.org/html/rfc2076) specifications, the worldwide standards at this moment for email sending.
+Very light weight PHP API covering most important parts of [RFC-4021](https://tools.ietf.org/html/rfc4021), the worldwide standard at this moment for email sending, along with [RFC-6376](https://tools.ietf.org/html/rfc6376) for digital signatures.

 It comes with just three classes, all belonging to Lucinda\Mail namespace: